NicKane12/credit-approval-statistical-learning/README.md

 The goal of the project is to demonstrate:
 - Model comparison and evaluation
-- Data preprocessing and handling class imbalance
+- EDA and Data preprocessing
 - Interpretation and insights from statistical learning models